Zhang Aiping: Biography

 Zhang was able to regain control of the factory by threatening to remove anyone participating in political factionalism.
 He was given the support of Mao Zedong and Deng Xiaoping.

+In 1975, he became the director of the National Defense Science and Technology Commission (NDSTC).
+He advocated the development of nuclear missiles, especially the DF-5 ICBM, as a means of countering the perceived threat from the Soviet Union.
+He contended that JL-1 weapons must also "go ashore" and be adapted to a solid fuel land-based missile, the DF-21.
+After Deng Xiaoping's early 1976 removal from office, Zhang stepped down from the NDSTC.

-He later served as defense minister from 1982 until 1988.
+Zhang served as defense minister from 1982 until 1988.
 He served as deputy chief of the PLA general staff, vice premier, and chaired a key commission that sought to modernize the PLA.
 He advocated for China to develop solid-fueled missiles, land-based mobile launch capability, and further develop its nuclear weapon capabilities.

 During the 1989 Tiananmen Square protests and massacre, Zhang Aiping signed a letter opposing the enforcement of martial law by the Army in Beijing.

 Due to the exigent circumstances, we as old soldiers, make the following request: Since the People's Army belongs to the people, it cannot stand against the people, much less kill the people, and must not be permitted to fire on the people and cause bloodshed; to prevent the situation from escalating, the Army must not enter the city.